GodSpeedAI/domainforge-lsp/docs/plan.md

   - [ ] Execute `Format Document` command
   - [ ] Verify file is reformatted

+> **Test diagnostics appear and formatting works tests require the actual compiled LSP binary to be present in the bin/ directory, which happens during the full release process or by manually downloading artifacts.**

 ---

 ## Phase 4: Advanced Language Features